qeeqbox/analyzer/README.md

 ### Update
 Thank you for reaching out!!
 I have been getting requests to implement the following:
 - Curling info from virustotal, hybridanalysis, Any.Run and Jotti through their apis
-- Making the current yara rules into individual modules for further customization
+- ~~Making the current yara rules into individual modules for further customization~~ (rolled back but added extra plugins)

 ### Recent update/phase
 - Cleaning up